Obama Administration to Protect Americans’ Health by Setting Carbon Pollution Standardsfor New Power Plants

-Max Muller, Environment Illinois’s Program Director, issued the following statement in response to today’s announcement:
+Aliki Moncrief, Environment Florida’s State Director issued the following statement in response to today’s announcement:

-“Today’s proposal from the Obama administration is an historic step in protecting Illinoisans’ health and our environment.
-By setting the first-ever standards for the largest source of the carbon pollution that fuels global warming, President Obama and EPA Administrator Jackson are putting our health above the demands of the polluter lobby.
+“Today’s proposal from the Obama administration is an historic step in protecting Floridian’s health and our environment.
+By setting the first-ever standards for the largest source of the carbon pollution that fuels global warming, President Obama and EPA Administrator Jackson are standing up for Floridians —and putting our health above the demands of the polluter lobby.

 “Along with the steps being taken to cut other dangerous power plant pollutants such as soot, smog, mercury and other toxic pollutants and the new standards for fuel efficiency, these carbon pollution standards will mark historic progress in protecting our health, reducing waste, and encouraging job creating innovation in the clean energy economy.